-A trust that is set up or run outside England A trust contained in a Will that comes into and Wales, or where all the trustees are non-residents for tax purposes.
+A trust that is set up or run outside England and Wales, or where all the trustees are non-residents for tax purposes.

 Personal Injury Trust:

 A trust set up to receive personal injury compensation and protect the injured person's entitlement to means-tested benefits.